DeltaRCM/pyDeltaRCM/docs/source/info/hydrodynamics.rst

 .. plot:: water_tools/water_weights_examples.py

 Because probabilities are computed for all locations once at the beginning of water iteration, all water parcels can be routed *in parallel* step-by-step in :obj:`~water_tools.run_water_iteration`.
-During iteration, the direction of the random walk is chosen for each parcel via :obj:`_choose_next_directions`, which internally uses :func:`~pyDeltaRCM.shared_tools.random_pick(weight)` for randomness.
+During iteration, the direction of the random walk is chosen for each parcel via :obj:`_choose_next_directions`, which internally uses :func:`~pyDeltaRCM.shared_tools.random_pick` for randomness.
 For example, see the random walks of several parcels below:

 .. plot::  water_tools/run_water_iteration.py